wp-plugins/planso-forms/readme.txt

 = Overview =

 **Responsive Forms**
 PlanSo Forms are responsive and adjust to your user's screen size.
-All forms look eaqually awesome when visited from a tablet, a desktop pc, a smartphone and even on TV.
+All forms look equally awesome when visited from a tablet, a desktop pc, a smartphone and even displayed on TV.

 **Quick & easy**
 PlanSo Forms are easy to create.
 It just takes a few seconds to build your own form.

 **Flexible use cases**
 PlanSo Forms are highly flexible.
 Create any kind of form for infinite use cases.

 **Mobile first**
-Forms created with PlanSo Forms comply to mobile-first development style as each form is based on Twitter's bootstrap form syntax.
+Forms created with PlanSo Forms comply to mobile-first development style as each form is based on Twitter's Bootstrap form syntax.

 **Themes**
 PlanSo Forms are based on Twitter's Bootstrap and are highly compatible with different themes.